SAP-samples/btp-azure-opensap/Week4/Unit3/README.md

 The Data Provsioning Agent has now been succesfully installed!

-## Step 4 - Configure DPAgent
+## Step 4 - Configure DPAgent - JDBC Driver

 Now that the installation has been finished, the DPAgent is ready to be configured and to be connected.
+In order to connect to Azure Data Explorer, the DPAgent is using the *MssqlLogReaderAdapter* - therfore, you need the Microsoft JDBC driver.

 ---

-4.1 In order to connect to Azure Data Explorer, the DPAgent is using the *MssqlLogReaderAdapter* - therfore, you need the Microsoft JDBC driver.
-Download the driver **version 8.4** [here](https://docs.microsoft.com/de-de/sql/connect/jdbc/release-notes-for-the-jdbc-driver?view=sql-server-ver15#84) to your local machine.
+4.1 Download the driver **version 8.4** [here](https://docs.microsoft.com/de-de/sql/connect/jdbc/release-notes-for-the-jdbc-driver?view=sql-server-ver15#84) to your local machine.

 ![Start DPAgent installer](./images/download-jdbc.png)